needle-mirror/com.unity.adaptiveperformance.samsung.android/Documentation~/vrr.md

 If the current refresh rate or the list of supported refresh rate changes because of an external event, the `IVariableRefreshRate.RefreshRateChanged` event is triggered.
 This can happen when a user is making changes to the Display Settings.

-The Unity core API `Screent.currentResolution.refreshRate` is automatically updated when the refresh rate changes.
+The Unity core API `Screen.currentResolution.refreshRate` is automatically updated when the refresh rate changes.
 This update might not happen immediately, so it is not recommended to cache the value of `Screent.currentResolution.refreshRate` in your application.

 ## Device compatibility